Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-\paragraph{Stallings fold theorem.} Stallings was the first to construct fold factorizations to study equivariant maps between group actions on trees \cite{Stallings:folds}; Bestvina--Feighn give a careful study of fold factorizations in \cite{BestvinaFeighn:bounding}.
-The choices made in those constructions make clear that resulting fold path is not unique.
-The version of Stallings fold theorem that we use is taken from \cite[Lemma 4.3]{\RelFSHypTag}, and is a straightforward generalization of the version in \FSHyp, with the following exception: here we shall make explicit the choices in the construction, expressing those choices in the language of gates and foldable turns.
-We will exploit this freedom of choice when proving the \TOAT.
+The version of Stallings fold theorem that we use is taken from \cite[Lemma 4.3]{\RelFSOneTag} and it is a straightforward generalization of the version in \FSHyp.
+But we shall include more information in the statement of the theorem, by making explicit the choices in the construction, expressed in the language of gates and foldable turns.

 \begin{definition}[Partial fold factorizations.
 Maximal fold factors] Consider a foldable map $f \from S \to T$ between two free splittings of $\Gamma$ rel~$\A$.
 A \emph{partial fold factorization} (of $f$, in $\FS(\Gamma;\A)$) is a sequence of maps of free splittings of $\Gamma$ rel~$\A$, each map taking vertices to vertices, and having the form